The left side under the ribs houses key organs including the stomach, spleen, part of the pancreas, and sections of the colon and kidney.

 Though distinct in function, these organs interact closely within a confined space beneath your left rib cage:

-- Digestive Coordination: Food passes from esophagus into stomach where digestion begins; pancreatic enzymes then aid further breakdown; waste travels through colon.
+- Digestive Coordination: Food passes from the esophagus into the stomach where digestion begins; pancreatic enzymes then aid further breakdown; waste travels through the colon.

 - Immune Defense: The spleen filters blood continuously while supporting immune responses.

-- Waste Management: Kidneys filter toxins while colon handles solid waste.
+- Waste Management: Kidneys filter toxins while the colon handles solid waste.

 Common Conditions Affecting Left-Side Organs Under Ribs